justinlietz93/VDM_Roadmap/task-prompts/pulse_planner_template.md

 For this specific case:

+- Eisenhower Quadrant Score:
+  - Q1 = Important + Urgent (Indicator - Do NOW)
+  - Q2 = Important + Not Urgent (Indicator - Schedule it immediately)
+  - Q3 = Not Important + Urgent (Indicator - Delegate it out)
+  - Q4 = Not Important + Not Urgent (Inidicator - Delete or archive)
 - Topic / object I care about:
   [BRIEF DESCRIPTION, e.g. "classical OTOC spectroscopy for metriplectic dynamics" or "void-lensing interface meter using DES-Y6"]
 - External anchor(s) (paper, result, dataset):